joaoneto/json-component-renderer/README.md

-JsonComponent Renderer
+json-component-renderer
 ----------------------

-JsonComponent Renderer is a function helper that traverse the json data, calling the customized transformations function callback.
+json-component-renderer is a function helper that traverse the json data, calling the customized transformations function callback.
 It is useful to render a DOM tree based on the json data structure.

 The json data structure interface is:
 ```typescript